… …

 Cheesy Zucchini Bacon Casserole

 If you have an abundance of summer zucchini, try this casserole for dinner tonight.
 Even if you have those overgrown ones that your neighbor brought over.
 No worries, just make sure to cut off the tough rind and seeds.
-What is left is a nice bit of zucchini that can be cut into cubes for this recipe.
+What is left is a nice bit of zucchini that can be cut into cubes for this cheesy zucchini bake.

 Great way to use those overgrown zucchini.